When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 best app to add music to video cover best app to add music to video cover

-Many FixThePhoto followers sent messages wondering which apps for adding music to videos are the suitable for beginners to maintain clear sound, and don’t compromise video quality.
-That’s why we decided to test over 40 apps to add music to video for iOS and Android to find out which ones were the best for all skill levels.
+Many FixThePhoto followers sent messages wondering which apps for adding music to videos are suitable for beginners to maintain clear sound, and don’t compromise video quality.
+That’s why my team and I decided to test over 40 apps to add music to video on iOS and Android to discover which ones work best for users of all skill levels.

-I often use a free app to add music to videos for short BTS clips and client previews, but sometimes I’ve had problems with apps limiting free exports or music sounding messy.
-To make this guide, I spent a lot of time searching on Google, checking reviews, reading Reddit and Quora discussions, and watched YouTube tutorials.
+I often use a free app to add music to videos for short BTS clips and client previews, but I’ve sometimes run into issues like limited free exports or messy audio.
+To create this guide, I spent a lot of time searching on Google, checking reviews, reading Reddit and Quora discussions, and watching YouTube tutorials.

 Top 9 Cheap & Free Apps to Add Music to Video